CrazyHarry/Audit-trail/README.md

 ## Repository Structure

-- **audt-trail-network**: contains the Audit Trail business network model, for HyperLedger Composer
+- **audt-trail-network**: contains the Audit Trail business network model, for HyperLedger Composer.
-- **audit-trail-app**: contains an angular front-end application allowing for direct communication with the Audit Trail business network through a rest-server
+- **audit-trail-app**: contains an `Angular` front-end application allowing for direct communication with the Audit Trail business network through a rest-server.
-- **rest-server**: rest-server launch scripts

-## Architecture

-Go to [this section](./rest-server#architecture) for a complete overview of the currently implemented architecture.
+- **rest-server**: contains scriptse to launch the rest-server, which connects to the Audit Trail business network.

 ## Installation and usage

-For a TL;DR installation and setup of **Audit-trail**:
+For a **TL;DR** installation and setup of **Audit-trail**:
 1. [Install HyperLedger Composer on your machine](https://hyperledger.github.io/composer/latest/installing/installing-index.html)
 2. [Install and start the **Audit-trail** business network](./audit-trail-network#deployment-of-the-business-network)
 3. [Run the Composer REST server](rest-server#running-a-single-user-rest-server-development-and-testing)
 4. [Run the Angular Front-End application](./audit-trail-app#running-development-server)

-Furthermore, every folder contains it's own readme with documentation and details regarding the code and motivation behind implementation decisions.
+Furthermore, every folder contains it's own readme with documentation and details regarding the code and thought process behind implementation decisions.

+## Architecture

+Go to [this section](./rest-server#architecture) for a complete overview of the currently implemented architecture.

 # Ethereum case study

 [Click here](./Ethereum.md) to read the Ethereum case study for this PoC.